Vast-eel/nijuuei-va/README.md

 Import the Nijuuei.dxw file from the game's root folder.
 Right click the preset, press Modify and make sure the path points to `二重影.exe`.

-Mount the game's second disc then go into the CDAudio tab, select the "Rip CD Audio" option in the "Generic" section and run the game once.
-DxWnd should dump the BGM to a folder named "Music" in the game's directory.
+Mount the game's second disc then go into the CDAudio tab, select the `Rip CD Audio` option in the `Generic` section and run the game once.
+DxWnd should dump the BGM to a folder named `Music` in the game's directory.

-After that, unmount the second disc, set the CDAudio option in DxWnd to "Use audio files" and change the path to point to the nocd exe.
+After that, unmount the second disc, set the CDAudio option in DxWnd to `Use audio files` and change the path to point to the nocd exe.
 You should now be able to play the game without needing to have the second disc mounted at all times.

 ### Linux troubleshooting
 The game should run perfectly fine through Wine if you have Japanese fonts and locale properly set up (see [this](https://learnjapanese.moe/vn-linux/) guide).
 I last tested it on 10.0.